Why successful business succession starts long before you’re ready

 A buyout from your management team

-If you sell to your company’s other leaders, you may have an opportunity to shape your departure in several important ways, says Miller.
+If you sell to your company’s other leaders, you may have an opportunity to shape your departure in several important ways, says Roth.
 You can negotiate a price and structure the deal so that it works for both you and the managers, making sure that you receive enough to support your retirement and other financial needs while also ensuring that the company remains viable.
-“The business will likely have to borrow to fund your liquidity and then repay the loan out of its earnings,” Miller says.
+“The business will likely have to borrow to fund your liquidity and then repay the loan out of its earnings,” Roth says.
 “The financing needs to be structured in a way that doesn’t impair the company from maintaining a line of credit, say, or from having the capital to expand into a new facility.”
 A sale to management can benefit the company and its key employees, and you have the potential to negotiate how you’ll wind down your involvement.

 Selling to your family